Southern Railway (UK): Economic crisis of the 1930s

 The post-Wall Street crash affected South Eastern England far less than other areas.
 The investment the company had already made in modernising the commuter network ensured that the Southern Railway remained in good financial health relative to the other railway companies despite the Depression.
-However, any available funds were devoted to electrification programme, and this marked the end of the first period under Chief Mechanical Engineer (CME) Richard Maunsell when the Southern Railway led the field in steam locomotive design.
+However, any available funds were devoted to electrification programme, and this marked the end of the first period under the CME, Richard Maunsell, when the Southern Railway led the field in steam locomotive design.
 The lack of funds affected the development of new, standardised motive power, and it would take until the Second World War for the Southern Railway to take the initiative in steam locomotive design once again.